BeneFIX (Nonacog Alfa)

 Medical Conditions to Discuss

-Tell your doctor if you have liver disease, are at risk of developing clotting disorders other than haemophilia, or have recently had surgery.
-These conditions may increase your risk for clotting complications.
+Discuss with your doctor if you have liver disease, are at risk for other clotting disorders, or have had recent surgery.

 Pregnancy and Breastfeeding